-Applications for democracy fellowships in 2016–2017 are due on March 11, 2016.
-We selected six fellows for 2015-2016.
-A total of ten fellows were selected in the two preceding classes (including four legal), with a majority moving into staff positions.
-The application period for 2015-2016 fellowships has closed.
+Applications for democracy fellowships in 2018-2019 are due on March 16, 2018.
+We selected eight fellows for 2017-2018, including one legal fellow.
+A total of 20 fellows were selected in the four preceding classes, with a majority moving into staff positions or directly into graduate or law school.

 FairVote (www.fairvote.org) works to upgrade outmoded electoral rules and practices to provide a secure, meaningful, and effective vote for all Americans.
 With strong support from high-profile board members, interns, and a national network of volunteers and allies, our hard-working and energetic staff advances our mission of achieving respect for every vote and every voice through such reforms as: instant runoff voting, universal voter registration, fair representation voting (American forms of proportional voting), a constitutional right to vote, and a national popular vote for president.
 Our office is conveniently located in historic Old Town Takoma Park, two blocks from the Washington, D.C.
 Takoma Metro Station (red line).